 Unregulated contaminants are those for which EPA has not established drinking water standards.
 The purpose of unregulated contaminant monitoring is to assist EPA in determining the occurrence of unregulated contaminants in drinking water and whether future regulation is warranted.
 EPA required us to participate in this monitoring.
+Sampling was conducted in 2018-2019 as part of the EPA UCMR4 sampling program.

-Contaminant (units) Level Found Range Sample Date (if prior to 2021) Typical Source of Contaminant ALKALINITY (ppm) 109 104- 119 Erosion of natural deposits SODIUM (ppm) 11 Erosion of natural deposits SILICA/SILICATE (ppm) 2.7 2019 Erosion of natural deposits ORTHO-PHOSPHATE (ppm) 0.73 0.60- 0.85 Erosion of natural deposits.
-Addition of chemical in water treatment TOTAL ORGANIC CARBON (ppm) 1.78 1.6-2.0 Decay of natural and man- made deposits CYANOTOXINS No Detects 2019 Algae metabolism by- products ALCOHOLS No Detects 2019 Industrial pollution SEMI-VOLATILE CHEMICALS No Detects 2019 Industrial pollution PERTICIDES AND MANUFACTURING BY- PRODUCTS (ppb) No Detects 2019 Industrial pollution GERMANIUM (ppb) No Detects 2019 Erosion of natural deposits MANGANESE (ppb) 2.38 <0.04 - 2.38 2019 Erosion of natural deposits, addition of chemical in water treatment, industrial by- product DISINFECTION BY- PRODUCTS (9 HALO- ACETIC ACIDS)(ppb) 25.2 18.5- 33.5 2019 By-product of disinfection process BROMIDE (ppb) 40 34-54 2019 Erosion of natural deposits TOTAL ORGANIC CARBON (ppb) 1908 1800- 2080 2019 Erosion of natural deposits
+Contaminant (units) Level Found Range Sample Date (if prior to 2022) Typical Source of Contaminant MANGANESE (ppb) 2.38 <0.04 - 2.38 2018-2019 Erosion of natural deposits, addition of chemical in water treatment, industrial by-product DISINFECTION BY- PRODUCTS (9 HALO- ACETIC ACIDS)(ppb) 25.2 18.5- 33.5 2018-2019 By-product of disinfection process BROMIDE (ppb) 40 34-54 2018-2019 Erosion of natural deposits TOTAL ORGANIC CARBON (ppb) 1908 1800- 2080 2018-2019 Erosion of natural deposits